nadirhamid/apache-whitelist-modwl-c/README.md

 ===================================================

 This module will perform reverse and forward lookups on an incoming ip.
-Afterwards perform the required action based on the config.
+Afterwards perform the required action based on the config. this is useful for preventing unwanted user agents from accessing your website.

-Useful for preventing
-unwanted user agents from accessing your website.
-Exact procedure to acheive this is described below:

 More information here:
 https://support.google.com/webmasters/answer/80553?hl=en